anicholakos/complete_fxos_tutorial/source/episode02.rst

 * **Line 23** specifies a button labeled ``Search``, which when clicked needs to retrieve for us the details of the ZIP code entered.
 * **Lines 25-27** define the results list where we shall display the results.
-  This is just my way of definining the UI.
+  This is just my way of defining the UI.
 Feel free to be as creative as you want.